Please check Facebook or call the store if weather is questionable

 Authentic gets used way too much, but when you hear Charlie you'll understand its meaning.
 Charlie shows up with his lived-in rasp of a voice, a National Resonator guitar, a twelve string acoustic, a banjo, a batch of his own songs, and well-traveled numbers by revered bluesmen from other times.
 He executes his music the way it should be with a self-taught mix of slide, finger-picking, quasi-frailing techniques, and a voice that says, "this is the blues".
 Charlie Parr is the real deal.
 We’re not pulling your leg.
 But don’t take our word for it... listen to his music.
 You’ll be glad you did.
 Always a sold out show at Oak Center, get your tickets early!

-Rachael Kilgour is a Minnesotan songwriter and performing artist whose sincere, lyric-driven work has been called both brave and humane.
-The 2015 grand prize winner of the esteemed international NewSong Music Performance & Songwriting Competition and winner of the 2017 Kerrville New Folk Contest, Kilgour has been featured at NYC’s Lincoln Center, at The Kennedy Center in Washington D.C. and by the ASCAP Music Cafe at the Sundance Film Festival.
+Rachael Kilgour is an award-winning songwriter and performing artist whose sincere, lyric-driven work bravely walks the line between personal and political.
+The 2015 grand prize winner of the NewSong Music Performance & Songwriting Competition and a winner in the 2017 Kerrville New Folk Contest, Kilgour has been featured at NYC’s Lincoln Center, the Kennedy Center in Washington D.C., and at the Sundance Film Festival.

 As the thirty-something anniversary of my performing at Folk Forum approaches I stand humbled by the incredible people I have been lucky enough to perform for.
 I have never missed a year.
 Many years I was lucky enough to perform 3 times!
 I hope to someday hit the century mark.
 I am over halfway there.